-Making an Eco-Friendly Jump Rope
+Eco-Friendly DIY Jump Rope

 By Kate Blincoe

 In The No-Nonsense Guide to Green Parenting (Green Books, 2016) author Kate Blincoe explains that it’s not about being perfect — it’s about giving it a try, feeling the benefits for your family, and having fun while you do it.
 This guide provides essential advice on food and eating, eco-buying, learning and playing, family-friendly foraging, growing plants and food with your family, green days out, activities and parties, green parenting in the city, and balancing your green ideals in a busy life.
-Kate’s pragmatic approach will inspire you to balance green living with the realities of raising children.
-This excerpt describes how an old past-time, skipping rope, can easily be made eco-friendly with recycled materials.

 Eco-Friendly Jump Rope